onureozcan/zero_os/Readme.md

 The resulting libc.a will only be used to link against user apps so building newlib just once is enough as long as you do not want to change newlib version or build flags or so.

 Secondly, run `build_iso_using_docker` in that folder.
 It builds both kernel and user apps, creates `dist/os.iso` and runs it on qemu as well.

+build ... using docker files are bash scripts but they do nothing fancy apart from triggering docker builds so that converting them to windows equivalents should be easy.

 **Running on emulator**: